qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/AdministratorApi.md

 - **Accept**: application/json

 <a name="unbindAdministratorFromOrganization"></a>
-# **unbindAdministratorFromOrganization**
-> unbindAdministratorFromOrganization(permission)

-Unbind an administrator to the organization.
+## **POST** /administrator/unbindadministrator

 Unbind an administrator to the organization.
 Only web-app administrators can access this end-point.

 ### Parameters